Is there an onsen in Singapore? I’m happy to report that the answer is yes!

 This blue water is a combination of milky blue and milky white water.

-However, just like the green water, the mechanism of the blue water has not been clarified yet.
-Thus, it is only said that silicic acid and sulfur components are related to turning the water blue in colour.
+However, just like the mechanism of green water, the mechanism of blue water has not been clarified yet.
+Thus, it is only said that silicic acid and sulfur components are related to turning the water blue.

 Known for these benefits, you can expect this from the water: